 This Minnesota native bee survey project produced a report describing the findings of the statewide survey.
 The Minnesota Biological Survey in collaboration with the University of Minnesota Department of Entomology, established a state species list of Minnesota bees.
 The list (now with over 500 species) will continue to be updated as surveys are completed and specimen identifications are confirmed.

-The Minnesota Conservation Volunteer published (Jul/Aug 2015 issue) a feature article on the Minnesota Biological Survey's grassland bee surveys.
+The Minnesota Conservation Volunteer published (May-June 2024 issue) a feature article on Minnesota's specialist native bees.

 Minnesota Statewide Bee Survey 2014-2023